 In more modern times, Instrument Manager Ted Dunham led the development of the High Speed Imaging Photometer for Occultations (HIPO) for NASA’s SOFIA project, an airborne observatory consisting of a 100-inch telescope mounted in a converted 747 plane.
 In another example, Instrument Scientist Tom Bida and Director of Technical Services Ralph Nye developed and machined the majority of parts for the instrument cube on the Lowell Discovery Telescope.

 Today, the instrument team is working on a number of different projects.
-SETH is an optical communication system designed to receive laser signals from a NASA spacecraft to be launched in late 2024.
+Construction of a new 1-meter robotic telescope on Lowell Observatory’s Anderson Mesa site is underway.
+Additionally, laboratory-based projects are developing both adaptive optics and atmospheric OH suppression capabilities for future instrumentation.
 The CSHELL infrared spectrograph was received by Lowell from the IRTF in Hawai’i, and a study is underway to determine the best way to refurbish and install the instrument on the Hall Telescope.
 The technology group, in conjunction with the Lowell astronomers and science partners, have also developed a list of potential new instrument capabilities for the Lowell Discovery Telescope. to be designed and built in the coming years.

 In a few years the instrumentation team will move into a new technical services building.
 They are now determining the requirements for this facility, which will include a new machine shop, clean room, optics laboratory, and other facilities required for the design, construction, testing, and maintenance of our current and future instruments.

 Optics and Photonics Applications Laboratory (OPAL)